Ralph C. Smith: World War II

 Smith was a temporary colonel when the United States entered World War II in December 1941.
 In 1942, promoted to brigadier general, he served as an assistant division commander of the 76th Infantry Division, later becoming a major general and taking command of the 27th Infantry Division, the unit charged with the defense of the outer Hawaiian Islands.

 In November 1943, the 27th Infantry Division was incorporated with the 2nd Marine Division to form the V Amphibious Corps for the purpose of invading and securing the Gilbert Islands in the Central Pacific.
 While the Marines took the major objective, Tarawa Atoll (Operation Galvanic), the Army was tasked with capturing Makin Atoll (Operation Kourbash) approx. 120 statute miles to the north.
 The corps commander, Marine Corps Lieutenant General Holland M. "Howlin' Mad" Smith, expected the Army's 6,500 men to be able to overwhelm the 800 Japanese defenders in a day.
 Furious upon being informed of a lack of progress, Holland Smith went to Makin to assess the situation: "When he arrived at Ralph Smith's HQ he was told that there was heavy fighting in progress in the north of the island.
-Commandeering a jeep, he drove to the scene of the 'battle' and found it, in his words, 'As quiet as Wall Street on a Sunday.' ...
-This incident was the catalyst for a serious breakdown in relations between the Marines and the army that continued until well after the war."
-Four full days were required to conquer Makin.
+Commandeering a jeep, he drove to the scene of the 'battle' and found it, in his words, 'As quiet as Wall Street on a Sunday.'"
+When Army leaders looked into Holland Smith's claim, they found he was not at the front line, but miles behind it.
+The "infantry soldiers" that Holland Smith thought he was berating for their complacency were actually supply soldiers offloading cargo.
+The Marine general then lectured junior Army officers on Makin about the superiority of the Marine Corps over the Army.
+This incident was the catalyst for a serious breakdown in relations between the Marines and the Army that continued until well after the war."
+Ralph Smith reported that enemy resistance had been defeated and the island was ready to be turned over to the garrison force four days after the fighting started.